Josephson effects in an interaction-asymmetric junction across the BCS-BEC crossover: DC Josephson current

 where $\kappa=\sqrt{2m|\mu|}$.
 In addition, we introduce

 where $\theta=\arctan\big(\frac{\Lambda}{\sqrt{2}\kappa+\sqrt{2\kappa^2-\Lambda^2}}\big)$.
-We plot the asymptotic behavior of DC current in deep BEC limit ($(ak_{\rm F})^{-1}>3$) as the red dashed line in the inset figure of Fig.~\ref{IDC-V}.
+We plot the asymptotic behavior of DC current in deep BEC limit ($(k_{\rm F}a)^{-1}>3$) as the red dashed line in the inset figure of Fig.~\ref{IDC-V}.
 In contrast to $I_{\rm DC}^{\rm BCS}$, $I_{\rm DC}^{\rm BEC}$ has a moderate $\Lambda$ dependence and decreases with increasing the interaction strength due to the change of $|\mu|$ rather than $|\Delta|$.
 We note that Eq.~\eqref{eq:24} is valid only in the deep BEC limit as $I_{\rm DC}^{\rm BEC}$ diverges at $\Lambda=\kappa\simeq 1/a$.
 In this sense, the Josephson current in the BEC regime quantitatively depends on the junction geometry incorporated to $\mathcal{T}_{\bm{k},\bm{k}'}$ in contrast to that in the BCS regime.
 Nevertheless, our result can reproduce the qualitative peaked behavior of $I_{\rm DC}$ observed in the experiment~\cite{science.aaz2463}, even with the separable tunneling amplitude given by Eq.~\eqref{eq:20}.

 In this way, combining these asymptotic expressions in the BCS and BEC limits, we can qualitatively understand the peaked behavior of $I_{\rm DC}$ where the interplay of $|\Delta|$ and $|\mu|$ plays a crucial role.
+In the BCS limit, increasing the interaction strength enhances the magnitude of gap parameter and increases the Josephson current.
+In contrast, in the deep BEC limit with negative chemical potential, increasing $(k_Fa)^{-1}$ increases $|\mu|$ and suppresses the tunneling contribution, and thus $I_{\rm DC}^{\rm BEC}$ decreases.
+These opposite monotonic behaviors imply that a maximum should appear in the crossover region.